MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi.md

 |[!INCLUDE[prod_short](includes/prod_short.md)] apps in Power BI| [!INCLUDE[prod_short](includes/prod_short.md)] publishes three apps for Power BI on Microsoft AppSource.
 These apps create detailed reports and dashboards in your Power BI service for viewing [!INCLUDE[prod_short](includes/prod_short.md)] data.
 Available apps include: <ul><li>[!INCLUDE [prod_long](includes/prod_long.md)] - CRM </li><li>[!INCLUDE [prod_long](includes/prod_long.md)] - Finance </li><li>[!INCLUDE [prod_long](includes/prod_long.md)] - Sales </li></ul>  |![Works online.](media/check.png)||[Here...](across-powerbi-business-central-apps.md)|
 |Work with [!INCLUDE [prod_short](includes/prod_short.md)] data in datamarts and dataflows|Starting in July 2022, you can use the [!INCLUDE [prod_short](includes/prod_short.md)] connector in Power Query Online to dataflows that you share across different reports and dashboards.|![works online.](media/check.png)||[Here...](across-powerbi-business-central-apps.md)|

 <a name="onprem"><sup>*</sup></a> This feature requires a registered application for Business Central in Microsoft Azure.
-For more information, see [Registering Business Central on-premises in Azure AD for integrating with other services](/dynamics365/business-central/dev-itpro/administration/register-app-azure).
+For more information, see [Registering Business Central on-premises in Microsoft Entra ID for integrating with other services](/dynamics365/business-central/dev-itpro/administration/register-app-azure).

-## <a name="get-ready-to-use-power-bi"></a>Get ready to use Power BI
+## Get ready to use Power BI

 There are a few tasks that must be done before you can start using Power BI with [!INCLUDE[prod_short](includes/prod_short.md)]. <!-- Some of the tasks are typically only done by administrators or super users.--> The tasks will depend on your role in your organisation, and what you want to do with Power BI: